FREDERICK COMMUNITY COLLEGE 2018 COMMENCEMENT

 Commencement refers to the ceremony, officiated by the President of the College, where you share the excitement and importance of your academic accomplishments with peers, family, and friends.
-It is also a time for the College, Board of Trustees, senior administrators, and faculty to pay special tribute to you for the outstanding efforts you have shown in earning your degree.
+Graduation, is a three-step process consisting of submitting a Graduation Application Form

-There are four official conferral (degree posting) dates for which you may apply to graduate, one following each semester in January, May, August, and December.
-Commencement ceremony is held once per year in May.
-August, December, and January graduates will participate in the following May Commencement ceremony
+There are four official conferral (degree posting) dates for which you may apply to graduate, January, May, August, and December.
+A Commencement ceremony is held once per year in May.
+August, December, and January graduates are invited to participate in the following May Commencement ceremony.

 Your actual diploma will be mailed to you to the address in your PeopleSoft Student Center about 6-8 weeks after your conferral date.
 Your degree becomes official when it is posted to your transcript and not by your participation in commencement exercises.